y-takefuji/python-novice/README.md

 All examples in python-novice can be practiced on bash shell.
 For Windows users: You don't need to install X server on Windows!
                    WSL can take care of X server.
+For MacOS users: You don't need to install X server anymore.

-**Run the following commands on powershell: wsl --install wsl --update bcdedit /set hypervisorlaunchtype auto
+**Run the following superuser commands on powershell: wsl --install wsl --update bcdedit /set hypervisorlaunchtype auto